oelu/fg_log_parser/README.md

 # Tests

-The python `doctest` module is used for tests.
-The tests are located either in the function docstring directly or in the `logfiles.test` file.
+The python `unittest` module is used for tests.
+The tests are located in the `tests/test_fg_log_parser.py` file.
 Some common logfiles with different logformats are in `testlogs/` and are tested each time.

+To run the tests:

+    python3 -m unittest discover tests

+Or run the test file directly:

+    python3 tests/test_fg_log_parser.py